R2Ksanu/SimpleMiniGames/readme.md

 # SimpleMiniGames

-A collection of mini-games built with Python and Pygame, including Car Game, Snake Game, and Flappy Bird Game.
+A collection of mini-games built with Python and Pygame, including Car Game, Snake Game, and Flappy Bird Game and more...
 Use the launcher to select and play a game.

 ## Games Included
 - **Car Game**: Navigate a car to collect coins, avoid obstacles, and use power-ups.
 - **Snake Game**: Control a snake to eat food and grow while avoiding collisions.
 - **Flappy Bird Game**: Guide a bird through a series of pipes by flapping its wings.
+- **add more games[coming soon ..]
 ## Prerequisites
 - Python 3.6 or higher
 - Pygame library (`pip install pygame`)